PE

 KS2

 Pupils continue to apply and develop a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.
 They enjoy communicating, collaborating and competing with each other.
-They develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.
-Our key focus areas of development, building on from skills learnt in previous key stages are developed using a broad range of specific sports throughout the year groups, encouraging children to discover and learn new sports.
-Gymnastics and dance are also taught each year in every year group.
+The children use the key skills they have developed within EYFS and KS1 and how to implement them into a range of different sports and learn how to evaluate and recognise their own success.
+Our key focus is to ensure our children experience a wide range of physical activities/games to ensure they have the understanding on how to stay fit and healthy.
+Gymnastics and dance are also continued to be taught throughout KS2 to help develop their collaboration skills and understanding whilst using more complex language & terminology.

 Swimming